New episode is out

 About the Hosts

 Tim Witney is a Wellcome Trust Senior Research Fellow and Reader in Molecular Imaging at King’s College London’s School of Biomedical Engineering & Imaging Sciences.
 His Group’s research focuses on the development of next-generation imaging tools for cancer diagnosis, monitoring of therapeutic response, and detection of drug resistance.
-Tim has been serving as member of the ESMI Board since 2018, and became Secretary in 2023.
+Tim has been serving as member of the ESMI Board since 2018, he served as its Secretary from 2023 to 2025, and was elected as Vice President in 2025.

 Giannis Zacharakis is a Principal Researcher at the Institute of Electronic Structure and Laser – Foundation for Research and Technology (FORTH – IESL) in Heraklion, Crete and the Head of the Laboratory for Biophotonics and Molecular Imaging.
 Giannis was elected as ESMI Vice President in 2018 and served as President from 2019 to 2020.